 The healthy alternative: avoiding sugar, getting daily exercise, adding more greens, and getting enough sleep are just a few daily changes you can make to improve your overall health.

 The right eye cream will eliminate my dark, under eye circles.

 Sadly, no matter the hype, there is not an external solution that will eliminate dark circles under the eyes.
 Dark circles can be caused by allergies, hormones, genetics, medications, lack of sleep, dietary causes, and even aging.
 An eye cream can make the skin under your eyes less puffy or tighter, but it can't change its color.

 All preservatives are bad.

 No, preservatives are an essential part of any skin care formula.
 When you have an emulsion with water in it, mold and yeast will grow.
 A preservative is necessary to keep fungi from forming.
 Not all preservatives are created equal.
 There are some chemical preservatives – like Parabens – that can have adverse health effects and that you should avoid when purchasing your personal care products

-The healthy alternative: Read your lables and seek out products made with non-toxic preservatives.
-Little known, non-toxic, preservatives like Radish Root or Honeysuckle Bark can be very effective if used properly.
+The healthy alternative: Read your labels and seek out products made with non-toxic preservatives.
+Little known, non-toxic, preservatives made with plant ingredients like Radish Root, aspen bark or parts of the Honeysuckle plant Honeysuckle Bark can be very effective if used properly.

 A wise man said, “the more you know, the better you do.”
 So with this information, go forth and make decisions that are based on the whole story and not just what you may have heard here or there.